ibm-cloud-docs/watsonxdata/lite_plan.md

 2. Click **Finish and go**.
 This displays the **Infrastructure manager** page.

-3. In the **Infrastructure manager** page, you can view the engine (Presto (Java)), and already provisioned bucket and catalogs.
-You can add single Starter sized Milvus service, small sized Spark engine, additional buckets and catalogs from the **Add Components** list.
+3. In the **Infrastructure manager** page, you can view the engine (Presto (Java)), and already provisioned storage and catalogs.
+You can add single Starter sized Milvus service, small sized Spark engine, additional storages and catalogs from the **Add Components** list.

 You cannot scale the existing engine or service or add a new engine (or service).
 To add a new engine or service, you must delete the existing engine or service.